Quick Answer: Prototype vs MVP

 - Building a full product and calling it an MVP.
 If version one serves every audience and edge case, it is probably not minimal.

 - Ignoring operations.
-An MVP needs enough admin, support, and exception handling to survive launch.
+An MVP needs enough admin, support, analytics, and exception handling to survive launch.

 - Measuring opinions instead of behavior.
 Prototype feedback is useful, but MVP validation should measure what users actually do.